-Generally speaking image processing is considered as any form of signal processing with an image input, such as photo or video frames.
+Generally speaking, image processing is considered as any form of signal processing with an image input, such as a photo or video frames.
 The counting problem in image/video processing is the estimation of the number of objects in a still image or video frame.
 It arises in many real-world applications including cell counting in microscopic images, monitoring crowds in surveillance systems, or in one of our previous cases we have developed an automated counting application of the baked products on the production lines.

-Our approach to image processing for counting moving objects
+Our approach to image processing for moving objects counting

-Let’s consider the video as a sequence of frames which are arranged in a stack of paper sheets.
+Let’s consider the video as a sequence of frames that are arranged in a stack of paper sheets.
 As it was mentioned before, we have to count every object that crosses the given line.
 Therefore, only pixels that are on this line for each frame should be taken into account.
 That is, we need to consider the frames cross-sectioning along the line.
 This method is known as a slit-scan camera algorithm and is widely used in the sport for registering a winner crossing the finish line, as well as for artistic purposes.

 What are the main advantages of the suggested approach?

 - Low computational cost

 - High accuracy: the counting accuracy reaches 99.5%, as it is capable of separating touching products in uneven rows

 - Flexible and universal solution: our automated counting system can be applied to counting other manufactured goods on the production lines, including Pharmaceutical products, Food and beverages, Can counting, Part and component counting, etc.